30% off your first 3 months with code FOUNDING. See pricing

 If you've never used Keyword Planner, the setup takes less than five minutes.
 Create a Google Ads account using Expert Mode, select "Create an account without a campaign" (Google Ads Help), and go to Tools > Keyword Planner.

-Start with a few searches related to your business.
-Not your brand name or product name, but the problems your customers have.
-The words they'd use to describe what they need.
+Start with a few searches around the problems your customers have, in the words they'd use to describe what they need.

 Then look at what comes back.
 The volume.
 The competition.
 The related terms you hadn't thought of.
 That's the starting point for decisions about content, positioning, and whether paid search makes sense.